 SOAP Processing Model

-The SOAP Message Exchange Model defines a model for the processing of envelopes.
+Section 2 of [SOAP1.1] "The SOAP Message Exchange Model" defines a model for the processing of envelopes.
 In particular, it defines rules for the processing of header blocks and the envelope body.
 It also defines rules related to generation of faults.
 The Profile places the following constraints on the processing model:

 Mandatory Headers